EvilBabyDemon/VVZ_extension/README.md

 ### Filter for type of grading:
 While searching you can filter for Session examination, End of semester examination and (un)graded Semester performance.

+### Easier Search:
+Have all the information you want in the search results instead of having to click through each course.

 ### CourseReview:
 Replaces all course_ids with links to https://n.ethz.ch/~lteufelbe/coursereview/course/course_id/ to easily check out reviews of a course.
 You can also see Star ratings from CourseReview right while browsing VVZ.